lengff123/cursor-bridge/README.md

 - 🔄 **Seamless Integration**: Effortlessly switch between your knowledge base and coding environment
 - 📁 **Folder Support**: Open entire project folders from Obsidian in Cursor
 - ⚙️ **Customizable Workflow**: Tailor the plugin to fit your unique development process
+- It already supports Windows and Apple systems

 ## 🎥 See It in Action